rynrsts/rynrsts/README.md

 My name is Ryan Aristosa, but you can call me Ry.

-- Graduating Student of Bachelor of Science in Information Technology
+- A graduate of Bachelor of Science in Information Technology, Magna Cum Laude

 <br>